What We Need

-:: Workshop Engineers
+:: Workshop mechanics

 Making pedal powered machines using arc welding gear and heavy duty power tools, as well as mixing concrete, painting and finishing.

 Taking donated bikes and making them ready for sale and fixing up bikes brought in by the public.
-If you're new to bike mechanics, please check out our beginners guide to fixing bikes.

 All our instructions need translating from English to Spanish and other languages.